ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/ongoing-tasks/external-replication.markdown

 {PANEL/}

-{PANEL: Maintaining Consistency Boundaries Between Clusters}
+{PANEL: Preventing Conflicts Between Clusters}

 [Consistency boundaries](https://ayende.com/blog/196769-B/data-ownership-in-a-distributed-system)
 between clusters are crucial to preserve data integrity and model an efficient global system.

+One way to prevent conflicts is to ensure that only one server modifies a document.

-### Ensuring that two clusters don't write on the same document
+#### To ensure that two clusters don't write on the same document

-{INFO: To maintain consistency boundaries between clusters}
+Following are a few ways to provide unique IDs across all of your clusters.

+Some of these approaches also make the source cluster clear in the ID so that you can set up logic that prevents multiple servers from modifying the same document.

 You can ensure document ID uniqueness by:

 * Ensuring that the node-tags are all unique.